Published September 8, 2014

 Lovehoney’s 365-day free returns policy means that a customer can send any item back within a year, even if it’s been used, for a full refund.
 5% of the 1 million items I analysed were sent back.
 Women return items more than men, but this is because they buy the majority of the clothing, which inevitably sometimes doesn’t fit (or feel sexy).
 Women are pickiest about catsuits—they send 1 in 3 back, compared to 2 in 10 by men.
 Clubwear clothes show the biggest difference in returns between men and women, with women being three times more likely to send them back.

-The most returned type of male sex toy is realistic lifelike sex dolls (9.2%), followed by inflatable blow up dolls (5%).
+The most returned type of male sex toy is realistic lifelike sex dolls (9.2%), followed by inflatable blow-up dolls (5%).
 The least returned male sex toy is the Fleshjack, which is sent back 3% of the time.
 And all of the above are returned a bit more often than the item that began this whole adventure: the bestselling Jessica Rabbit 2.0 vibrator.
-A miniscule 2.5% of men and women send it back.
+A minuscule 2.5% of men and women send it back.
 The rest keep it tucked away in their bedside drawers, which can—until next time—now be closed.

 Below you can see the full infographic (and details from it).
 It summarizes the main results featured in the article above, plus lots more.
 I particularly recommend checking out the high resolution version of Sales by Gender of Buyers if you’re interested in how sales from various sub-categories are split between men and women.